-Jacqueline "Jacqui" Parkes, LMFT, LMHC, Co-Founder and Co-Owner of ITSNWMA - Counseling Psychology, emphasis in Child and Family Therapy - St. Martin’s University
+Jacqueline "Jacqui" Parkes, LMFT, LMHC, Co-Owner of ITSNWMA - Counseling Psychology, emphasis in Child and Family Therapy - St. Martin’s University

 JD - University of San Diego

 Jacqui can help children and adults with anxiety, depression, trauma recovery, parenting education, as well as children struggling with their parents’ divorce.
 She has extensive experience as a marriage and family therapist/mental health counselor, and is a child mental health specialist.
 She previously worked as an attorney for 15 years prior to her career as a therapist.
 Jacqui spends her time outside the office as a master gardener and animal enthusiast.

 Certifications: Child Mental Health Specialist, TF-CBT, PCIT